-If it comes to your mind that the second view would look nicer with a bigger image in portrait orientation, add a variation of the image height constraint for compact height size classes, set the constraint's constant to 128 for non-compact height, and check how it looks.
+However you might wonder if the layout would look more balanced with a bigger image in portrait orientation.
+You can test your idea immediately by adding a variation of the image height constraint for compact height size classes and by setting the contraint's constant to 128 for non-compact height.

 Work with localizations

 App and storyboard localization can be a time-consuming activity, for example when you realize that some of the provided translations for a given language do not fit in the space specified by the target app design.

 Interactive visualization of localized strings and assets in the target application can help speeding up this process.
 To illustrate this point, let's add a new language to our LiveTabs project.

 Select the Xcode project file and add a French localization to the project.
 In the dialog asking which files to localize, be sure to specify the Main storyboard.

 Edit the LiveTabs Scheme in Xcode and set the Application Language to French in the Options tab.